 Next, I walked across the Chieftain Bridge.
 It was named as such because over the centuries, the local chieftains would walk across this bridge to get to their palace.
 At the bridge’s entrance is a couplet in honor of Peng Shi, the legendary Tusi mentioned above.

-But the real highlight of the bridge are the amazing views of the local Tujia buildings alongside the You River.
+But the real highlight of the bridge is the amazing views of the local Tujia buildings alongside the You River.

 Passing the bridge, I found a staircase that would take me down to Furong’s lower level.
 But first I passed a small exhibition showcasing the tools that Tujia people have traditionally used for agriculture, cooking and craftsmanship.
 But as all the information was only in Chinese, I didn’t stick around for long.